-Changes in the legal framework are being envisaged in some Member States with the involvement of social partners (Portugal, Finland, Spain), but implementation will probably be slow, reflecting similar experience in other countries.
-Other Member States have adopted recently new legislation on working relations which enhances labour market flexibility by introducing new types of contracts and more flexible working hours (Italy and Luxembourg on a tripartite basis, Greece by parliamentary law) and are currently in the process of full-scale implementation.
+Changes in the legal framework are being envisaged in some Member States with the involvement of social partners (Portugal, Spain), but implementation will probably be slow, reflecting similar experience in other countries.
+Other Member States have adopted recently new legislation on working relations which enhances labour market flexibility by introducing new types of contracts and more flexible working hours (Italy and Luxembourg on a tripartite basis, Greece by parliamentary law, Finland by a government proposal for a parliamentary law) and are currently in the process of full-scale implementation.

 However, adaptability through new forms of "non-standard" work have brought the issue of the balance between flexibility and security to the fore.
-In this respect the Netherlands will enforce a new law aimed at providing more protection for temporary staff, which is the result of an agreement reached by social partners.
+In this respect the Netherlands will enforce a new law aimed at providing more protection for temporary staff and more flexibility for employers, which has been drafted in co-operation with the social partners.